 Get your very own FIRST EDITION signed copy for summer.
-ONLY 30 COPIES REMAINING BUY HERE: An excerpt taken from the book to remind you of the beauty of summer and The Windmill.
+BUY HERE: An excerpt taken from the book to remind you of the beauty of summer and The Windmill.
 Chill out this summer, feel the sun, read a great story that's had great reviews Enjoy Please subscribe and follow my blog.
 Share with your friends, … Continue reading Summer Holidays … Relax with A Book – Read The Windmill

 Beltane - the Gaelic May Day festival is celebrated on the first of May, which falls halfway between the spring equinox (Ostara) and the approaching summer solstice, Litha.
 Beltane is a Celtic word meaning 'the fires of bel', and this festival marks the beginning of summer.
 Although strongly connected with fertility, it was time for … Continue reading Beltane and the beginning of Summer

 Spring regeneration There is a moment in The Windmill in Part Two as Florence, one of our main characters, is about to leave her beautiful home to begin a perilous journey.
 As she closes the door to her home at dawn, she notices the garden.
 Florence realises as she looks, there are gentle reminders in … Continue reading Spring – The Windmill and Mother’s Day

 Document date 1909 The National Archives KV 1/4 Director of Military operations ( M.O.5.)War OfficeLondonS.W.
 Whilst researching the National Archives for information pertinent to my second book in the series, I came across this document.
 Not only was it of historical interest, but would give a great background history to one of my characters from … Continue reading Spying Before The Great War…